simoneatt11/simoneatt11.github.io/_posts/2024-01-24-PyMol_Tutorial.md

 tags:
   - PyMol
 ---
-The “Alpha Carbon” Is The Carbon Adjacent To The Carbonyl group ( C = O )
+The “Alpha Carbons” are the carbon adjacent to the carbonyl groups ( C = O ).

+The "Alpha Hidrogens" are the hidrogen bound to the Alpha Carbons.

+Torsion Angles
+Phi and Psi are the torsion

 ### Identify Alpha Carbons with PyMol